 The organization has also been known for its community service, especially its participation in the annual Great Hudson River Sweep.
 Other projects included gathering relief supplies for hurricane victims and assisting in making a local home handicap-accessible.

 Hardy said the organization’s assets, including its boats, will be distributed among other nonprofits with similar missions.
 He said BBBB will likely close its books by next summer.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.